-There are now 43 adherents to the OECD Declaration on Green Growth.
-Peru has joined Lithuania, Costa Rica, Colombia, Croatia, Latvia, Morocco, Tunisia, as well as OECD members in having adhered to the declaration.
-Latest reports are now available on Brazil, Zambia, Slovak Republic, Slovenia, Korea and Latvia.
+There are now 45 Adherents to the 2009 OECD Declaration on Green Growth.
+Georgia has joined Costa Rica, Colombia, Croatia, Kazakhstan, Latvia, Lithuania, Morocco, Peru, Tunisia, as well as OECD members in having adhered to the Declaration.

 As part of the STI Outlook 2016, the OECD has released policy profiles by country.
 These include cross-country analyses that draw on the first joint EC-OECD survey on STI policies.
 They focus on major STI policy areas, instruments and trends.

 This country note presents student performance in science, reading and mathematics, and measures equity in education in Ireland.
 The interactive charts allow you to compare results with other countries participating in the OECD Programme for International Student Assessment (PISA).

 This publication provides detailed country notes on Value Added Tax/Goods and Services Tax (VAT/GST) and excise duty rates in OECD member countries.